mixu/gluejs/readme.md

 ## Setting default values

     .defaults({
-      // all relative paths are resolved relative to this path
+      // all relative include() paths are resolved relative to this path
-      reqpath: '/path/to/first/module/to/require/glue',
+      reqpath: '',

       // strip this string from each path
       // (e.g. /foo/bar/baz.js with '/foo' becomes 'bar/baz.js')